Overview of Rian Thai

-Rian Thai is a non-profit, research journal support by Chulalongkorn University under a yearly budget allocated to the Institute of Thai Studies with a strong intention to promote Thai and Tai Studies and to support Thai Studies researchers who have focused their field of interest connected with Thailand.
-Accordingly, the journal is open to research regarding Thai and Tai ethnic groups and also to research relating to Tai or Thai, even though not located in Thailand.
+Rian Thai is a non-profit, research journal support by Chulalongkorn University under a yearly budget allocated to the Institute of Thai Studies with a strong intention to promote knowledge about Thai and Tai Studies and to support Thai Studies researchers who have focused their field of interest connected with Thailand.
+Accordingly, the journal is open to research regarding Tai and Thai ethnic groups and also to research relating to Tai or Thai, even though not located in Thailand.

 Rian Thai has an experienced editorial team from a variety of fields: Humanities, Social Science, Anthropology, Sociology, Engineering, Medical Science, Education, Public Health, Politics, Natural Resources.
 The editorial team also comprises scholars from all over the world, currently encompassing: China, Korea, Japan, India, the United States, and the United Kingdom.
 Apart from the editorial team, the journal maintains contact with prominent professors in specific fields that relate to the articles to be published in order to help meet international standards of research.
 The article to be published should be original and should not have been published elsewhere under the same title.
 Every article is blind reviewed by at least two peer reviewers, at least one from the editorial team.

-Rian Thai, published annually with 10-15 articles in each volume, includes subject matter that either come from intensive research by scholars or as part of an advance degree thesis or dissertation.
+Rian Thai, published twice a year (January-June and July-December) with 6-8 articles in each volume, includes subject matter that either come from intensive research by scholars or as part of an advance degree thesis or dissertation.
 In order to promote new Thai Studies scholars and interdisciplinary researchers, at least fifty percent of the journal is reserved for young and new scholars in Thai Studies.

 The subject of the articles is generally in one of the following:

 – Thai Studies – both as area studies and a specific field of study;